DevDistinctiveMayor/BST_assessment/README.md

 I encountered no significant challenges during development since the API worked perfectly when tested on Postman.
 This made the process smooth and efficient.

+# Tailwind CSS

+I make use of tailwind css instead of conventional css.

 This assessment was a great experience, and I look forward to moving on to the next stage of the recruitment process.

 Thank you for the opportunity.